aljedaxi/zettel/pages/z_the_falcondale_collection.md

 Transfer Function
 : You go from this box to this box what happens here is mathematically a transfer function this is  an input to that, and the transference has some kind of characteristics which is mathematically a transfer function

+Variety
+: the number of possible states within a system
 ## People:
 Warren McCulloch
 : Blacksmith, physician, friends w einstein